mattbnz/web-matt/content/w/2023-goals.md

 1. Execute a series of successful consulting engagements, building a reputation for myself and leaving happy customers willing to provide testimonials that support a pipeline of future opportunities.

-2. Grow my product development skillset by taking several ideas to MVP stage with customer feedback received, and launch at least one product which generates revenue and has growth potential.
+2. Grow my product development skill set by taking several ideas to MVP stage with customer feedback received, and launch at least one product which generates revenue and has growth potential.

 3. Develop and maintain a broad professional network.